Cosmetics and Gluten

 A second smaller study from 2012 tested 6 products (2 lotions, 2 lip balms, 1 lip gloss, and 1 lipstick) and also demonstrated gluten levels below 20 ppm when measured (2).
 Some of the ingredients included in the products tested were wheat germ oil, barley extract, wheat bran extract, and oat kernel flour.
 The authors of this publication provided some information on how to recognize ingredients containing gluten on a cosmetic ingredient list.

-The evidence suggests that the overall risk of contamination from hygienic products and cosmetics for a celiac patient is quite minimal.
+The evidence suggests that the overall risk of contamination from hygienic products and cosmetics is quite minimal.
 The majority of personal care products available on the market have an insignificant amount of gluten that would not harm a patient if accidentally ingested.
-Despite the fact that gluten in personal care products is negligible, manufacturers are beginning to label products without gluten ingredients as gluten-free.
-For additional reassurance, keep a look out on the shelves as they become more commonly available!
+If a product is used around the mouth to moisturize or inside the mouth to clean the teeth and gums on a regular basis, it it is ideal that the product is gluten-free.
+Manufacturers are beginning to label cosmetic products without gluten-containing ingredients as gluten-free.
+Keep a look out on the shelves as they become more commonly available!

 1. Verma AK, Lionetti E et al. Contribution of oral hygiene and cosmetics on contamination of gluten-free diet – Do celiac customers need to worry about?
 JPGN 2019; 68:26-29.